SafetyCulture Summit 2021

 Licenses only give the right to use the software and not ownership, which limits the user to the specified terms and conditions.
 Software subscribers are account holders that pay every billing period to use the product.
-When the subscription ends, the user will lose access to the software or application until they renew or continue to pay for the subscription.
+When the plan ends, the user will lose access to the software or application until they renew or continue to pay for the plan.

 Generally, inventory management software is priced based on the number of:

 To choose the right inventory management system, you also have to consider the size of your teams.
 Putting people at the forefront of business decisions helps you make sure that you’re empowering employees with the right tools, enabling them to do their jobs more efficiently.
 Here are some suggestions for what inventory management system to choose based on company size: